SalomePlatform/adao/doc/en/examples.rst

 the module (mainly but not only in TUI).

 These examples are available in the tutorials, in the detailed documentations of algorithms or applied problems, and in the advanced uses.
+They are listed here by category and alphabetical order.

 Tutorials
 ---------